 Also, it is important to understand cultural and organizational contexts, where assertive behaviour can be considered rude.

-Strategies For Assertiveness At Work
+5 Useful Strategies To Bring Out Assertiveness At Work

 How to be more assertive at work as a woman can be challenging but is extremely important.
 It is common for women to take a passive role to maintain order at work, but this leads to many issues.
 Here are a few strategies for learning assertiveness.